MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision_ml.md

 ![cg-adminapppage.png](media/cg-adminapppage.png)

 ## Add Owners to Site
 As the Tenant Admin, it's unlikely you'll be the person customizing the site, so you'll need to assign a few owners to the site.
 Owners have administrative privileges on the site so they can modify site pages and rebrand the site.
-They also have the ability to hide and show content delivered through the learning pathways Web part.
-In addition, they'll have the ability to build custom playlist and assign them to custom subcategories.
+They also have the ability to hide and show content and build custom playlist and subcategories.

 1. From the SharePoint **Settings** menu, click **Site Permissions**.
 2. Click **Advanced Permission Settings**.